jordisr/cellscape/README.md

    455.182373047,  634.163574219,  -20.000000000 )
 ### cut above here and paste into script ###
 ```
 Copy and paste the indicated region into a new text file, `view.txt`.
-In the absence of this rotation matrix, `pdb2svg.py` will attemp to align the view along the N-C axis of the protein.
+In the absence of this rotation matrix, the program will attempt to align the view along the N-C axis of the protein.
 While this works acceptably for long, linear proteins (e.g. CEACAM5) for this example we'll want to specify the view beforehand.

 #### Generating graphics from the command-line
 The following examples should yield the three images used in the top figure (from left to right):